TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 If you are running this project locally, you can view the [GraphIQL IDE](http://localhost:3000/api/graphql) at [http://localhost:3000/api/graphql](http://localhost:3000/api/graphql)

+### Google Analytics

+This project uses [Google Analytics](http://analytics.google.com) to track user interactions and evaluate the usage of the application.

 ### Vercel

 This project has been configured to automatically deploy to [Vercel](https://vercel.com/) using the [Vercel for GitHub](https://vercel.com/github) integration.